Loading...

 I'm also really pleased that you've decided to complete your learning with me.

-It's going to be a great and super interesting lesson, and I'm so excited to be learning with you.
+It's going to be a great and super interesting lesson and I'm so excited to be learning with you.

-In today's lesson from the unit place value, you'll be learning about place value in decimals, and by the end of the lesson you'll be able to state place value in decimals, including recognising exponent and fractional representations of the column heading.
+By the end of the lesson, you'll be able to state place value in decimals, including recognizing exponent and fractional representations of the column heading.

 The biggest example is money.